-Read and hear what students have to say about their experiences learning to conduct transparent and reproducible research with the TIER Protocol.
+Read and hear what instructors and students have to say about their experiences teaching and learning transparent and reproducible research with the TIER Protocol.

-Read and hear what students have to say about their experiences learning to conduct transparent and reproducible research with the TIER Protocol.
+Read and hear what instructors and students have to say about their experiences teaching and learning transparent and reproducible research with the TIER Protocol.

 Samantha Wetzel '18, Haverford College